motion/orbit/projects/blog/src/pages/update-one/index.md

 > We wanted [sci-fi interfaces](https://www.youtube.com/watch?v=PJqbivkm0Ms), instead we got 100 browser tabs.

 Orbit won't make you Iron Man.
-It won't even have all the visual effects.
-But I do think sci-fi movies get at one important desire that the world today lacks.
+It won't even have all the cool visual effects.
+But I do think sci-fi movies get at one important desire that the world today lacks:

 **I want to be able to explore my information in a unified way.**

-From what you've read to what you've talked about, from Slack to Jira to your team Google Drive, our information has become more and more distributed, and less and less easy to understand.
+From what you've read, to what you've talked about; from Slack to Jira to your team Google Drive; our information has become more and more distributed and less and less easy to understand.

-Orbit want to be a new type of thing: the mid-point between a Browser and an Operating System.
-It will give knowledge a platform to be easier to understand, search, explore and extend.
-Operating systems gave us files, and with that the control to organize, search, and extend, but the trend towards web apps has been entirely anti-Iron Man.
-Everything with it's own interface, and nothing we can control.
+Orbit want to be a new type of thing: like a Browser or Operating System.
+Where OS's gave us control and unification through _files_ (and with that the control to organize, search in unified ways), the trend of the web has been entirely _anti Iron Man_.
+Everything has its own unique interface.

-We want:
+Orbit is an app platform for web data (and any other type data) that forces its apps to sync everything to a _bit_.
+A bit is a lot like a file, and it lets us do amazing things that browser do not.

+It's goals are:

 - To navigate important knowledge quickly and easily.
 - To search it intuitively: by person, topic, and time.